 G.2.3 Threats related to error handling in the SEPP

-G.2.3.1 Incorrect handling for PLMN ID mismatch
+G.2.3.1 Incorrect handling for PLMN ID or SNPN ID mismatch

-- Threat name: Incorrect handling for PLMN ID mismatch
+- Threat name: Incorrect handling for PLMN ID or SNPN ID mismatch

 - Threat Category: Denial of Service, Information Disclosure, Spoofing Identity

-- Threat Description: there are following threats if the SEPP does not make correct handling when detecting that the PLMN-ID contained in the incoming N32-f message does not match the PLMN-ID in the related N32-f context:
+- Threat Description: there are following threats if the SEPP does not make correct handling when detecting that the PLMN-ID or SNPN ID contained in the incoming N32-f message does not match the PLMN-ID or SNPN ID in the related N32-f context:

 - Without receiving error signalling message from the SEPP which detected the mismatch, the peer SEPP is not aware of such error and will continue to send the messages with errors.
 This can result in waste of system resources.